MPLS Division Code of Practice on the Supervision of Graduate Research Students

 - An employee of an external organisation such as a commercial company or national laboratory who has both a relevant doctorate and expertise in the subject of the student’s DPhil, and who has at least three years of experience of working in research and development.

-A postdoctoral researcher who has done less than three years’ postdoctoral research should not normally be appointed as a supervisor; however he/she may be appointed as an associate supervisor.
+A postdoctoral researcher who has done less than three years’ postdoctoral research should not normally be appointed as a supervisor; however they may be appointed as an associate supervisor.

 It is important that independent research fellows or members of research staff who do supervise are formally recorded as a supervisor on the student record and the Graduate Supervision System to ensure that their contribution is recognised (as supervision experience is important on fellowship applications) and to record lines of accountability for the progression of the student in question.